ableenk/persim_ai_vs_human/README.md

 # method
 for each text:
 1. take 120 most frequent words
-2. vectorize all of them
+2. vectorize all of them -> this will be our point cloud
-3. calculate persistent diagram
+3. calculate persistent diagram on obtain cloud
 4. calculate persistence image of this diagram
 5. train models with persistence image as feature